 Remembering that we are merely passing through on this earth for our short lifetimes, we must be careful custodians for future generations.
 And as believers in God and his creation, the earth and its living creatures must be respected as works of God.
 Although man is lauded for his intelligence, he cannot recreate the earth!
 He can only create a day to heighten awareness of the earth’s wonders, made by God.

 On Earth Day, we’re asking people to join in celebrating God as Creator.
 You can join our campaign by wearing a t-shirt with a bold statement: “God Created Earth Day”!
-Let’s put the emphasis where it belongs on Earth Day—GOD!
+This year on Earth Day, let’s put the emphasis where it belongs—on GOD!